-Lesson 1, Amos 1-2 DAY Three - 1.
-We'll begin today by observing Amos 1 and 2 since they are a unit.
+- 1. We'll begin today by observing Amos 1 and 2 since they are a unit.
 By now, you understand how to observe the text.
 Since Amos is nine chapters long, it would be wise to make a bookmark with key words and phrases on it that you would mark in more than one or two chapters. - a.
 It will be important to mark time phrases and geographical locations. - b.
 Mark the various countries that are mentioned.
 As you do, look them up on the map so you understand where they are and their geographical relationship to the Northern and Southern Kingdoms. - c.
 Watch for a key phrase in these first two chapters.
 Mark it accordingly. - 2.
-As you read through Amos 1 and 2 and watched Amos's messages, did you see a pattern in the content of each message?
+As you read Amos 1 and 2 and watched Amos's messages, did you see a pattern in the content of each message?
 If so, what was it? - 3.
-Look up the Hebrew words Amos uses for transgressions and citadels.
+Look up the Hebrew words Amos uses for transgressions and strongholds. - 4.
 Record your insights.

-4. As you observed the first two chapters of Amos, marking key words and phrases, you saw that "for three transgressions and for four" the Lord would punish certain nations.
+5. As you observed the first two chapters of Amos, marking key words and phrases, you saw that "for three transgressions and for four" the Lord would punish certain nations.
 Let's look at each one of these, developing the biblical background of each, to understand who they were, their relationship to Israel, and why the Lord would punish them.
-Our focus for today will be Damascus/Aram.
-Read the scriptures listed, and record your insights about each: a.
-Isaiah 7:8 Lesson 1, Amos 1-2 b.
-2 Kings 13:1-5 5.
+Our focus for today will be Damascus/Syria.

+Read the scriptures listed, and record your insights about each:

+a Isaiah 7.8

+- b.
+2 Kings 13:1-5 - 5.
 Because God said it would happen, we know it will come to pass.
 We'll study the fulfillment of this particular prophecy against Damascus when we get to 2 Kings 16 in Course 7 of our Kings and Prophets Series.

 We'll continue this tomorrow.
 Just remember, Beloved, these are real countries inhabited by real people whom God holds accountable.
 Keep this in mind; whether they acknowledge Him or not, God is over the nations.
 His sovereignty rules over all.